The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: Optimality in the setting

-Both terms on the right-hand side are zero, again by Lemma \ref{Yi = 0}, so we obtain from \eqref{main2 1} that $W(\infty)=0$.
-Assuming that (T1) holds, we have the existence of $K(\infty)$, since uniformly integrable martingales converge almost surely (e.g., Durrett \cite{Durrett2019}, Theorem 4.6.7).
+Both terms on the right-hand side are zero since $\rho(k;\tilde T^*),\rho(k+1;\tilde T^*)$ are by definition times where the Gittins indices of every project coincides with their lower envelopes, so we obtain from \eqref{eq:main-3} that $W(\infty)=0$.
+Assuming that \eqref{itm:t1} holds, we have the existence of $K(\infty)$, since uniformly integrable martingales converge almost surely.
 It follows that $\Lambda(\infty)$ exists and $K(\infty)=\Lambda(\infty)$.
 Moreover, it is clear from the definition that $\Lambda(\cdot)$ is uniformly bounded from above by the random variable